aschmiedeke/gbtdocs/docs/references/software/gbtidl/users_guide/data_containers.rst

 the data in a data container to a standard IDL array, and back again into the data container using the GBTIDL function :idl:pro:`getdata` and the command :idl:pro:`setdata`.
 An example follows later in this section.
-Users who wish to learn more about advanced manipulation of data containers should see the :ref:`Tips on Using Data Containers for Experts` section.
+Users who wish to learn more about advanced manipulation of data containers should see the :ref:`references/software/gbtidl/users_guide/data_containers:Tips on Using Data Containers for Experts` section.

 About the Primary Data Container